-PricewaterhouseCoopers LLP has prepared the auditor's report on the consolidated financial statements of the Company for the year ended December 31, 2021.
+PricewaterhouseCoopers LLP has prepared the auditor's report on the Company's consolidated financial statements for the year ended December 31, 2022.
 PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Alberta.